timescale/docs/api/time_bucket_gapfill.md

 (7 row)
 ```

-Get the metric value every day over the last 7 days carrying forward the previous seen value if none is available in an interval:
+Get the metric value every day over the last seven days, carrying forward the
+previous seen value if none is available in an interval:
 ```sql
 SELECT
   time_bucket_gapfill('1 day', time) AS day,